Delta Sigma Chi

 Delta Sigma Chi (ΔΣΧ) is an American fraternal organization for professionals in the area of Chiropractic.
 (Note: Delta Sigma Chi may also refer to a non-affiliated Latino, multicultural sorority formed in 1996 at the NYC College of Technology.
 It had been a founding member of the NMGC and is now independent.
-There is a 2-chapter co-ed Latino fraternity with this same name, but it likewise is independent of the others.
+There is a 2-chapter co-ed Latino fraternity with this same name, but it is independent of the others.
 Finally, there is a 60+ year old local fraternity at Heidelberg University in Ohio, using this name.)

 History

 In 1913, there were three chiropractic schools in Davenport, Iowa: the Palmer School of Chiropractic, Universal College of Chiropractic, and the Davenport College of Chiropractic.
 On July 4 of that year, a group of chiropractic students representing those schools held an Independence Day picnic at Credit Island.
 Within this large group, a smaller group of friends discussed the subject of a chiropractic Greek letter fraternity.

 On July 13, 1913, the first meeting of the fledgling organization took place, which is now the celebrated birth of the legacy of Delta Sigma Chi.
 Its twelve charter members were William E. Bender, Harry D. Cummings, J. E. Cummins, Arthur D. Daxie, Lynn H. Gearhart, J. Dudley Hills, Harold A. Hughes, S. E. Julander, A. C. McCrea, John H. Reardon, John R. Walsh, and Charles E. Weyland.

-At that meeting, the founder completed plans for a Greek letter professional chiropractic fraternity by electing temporary officers and appointed a committee to draft a constitution and bylaws.
+At that meeting, the founder completed plans for a Greek letter professional chiropractic fraternity by electing temporary officers and appointing a committee to draft a constitution and bylaws.
 Hughes served as its first president.
-The charter membership was limited to twelve men, however, the membership was opened and extended to twenty.
+The charter membership was limited to twelve men; however, the membership was opened and extended to twenty.

 On November 6, 1913, B. J. Palmer was initiated into the brotherhood of Delta Sigma Chi.
-Five years later Palmer was elected the honorary president of the fraternity.
+Five years later, Palmer was elected the honorary president of the fraternity.
 Delta Sigma Chi promotes straight unadulterated chiropractic principles, as set forth by B. J. Palmer.
 In addition, its members promote good fellowship and brotherhood as well as brotherly feeling amongst chiropractors, schools, and students.

 Beta chapter was later added at Eastern College in Newark, New Jersey.
 This was followed by Gamma chapter at Texas Chiropractic College.
 By August 1921, Alpha chapter had 2,050 members, Beta had 200 members, and the newly created Gamma and Delta had 25 members each.
 When it celebrated its 38th anniversary in July 1951, the fraternity had 5,000 members.
 The fraternity has reprinted nine of B. J. Palmer's original books.

 Today, the fraternity has a membership of several thousand individuals all around the globe, who continue to guard the sacred trust of chiropractic.
 Its national headquarters is located at Gig Harbor, Washington.